-Fuchs Focus is a planned clinical study for Fuchs endothelial corneal dystrophy.
+Fuchs Focus is a clinical study for Fuchs endothelial corneal dystrophy.
 This page provides patients, their families and care givers with information about the trial and trial participation.
-We plan to start the trial in the second quarter of 2021.

 Fuchs Focus - Phase 1 clinical trial for TCF4 mediated Fuchs endothelial corneal dystrophy